Southern-Ocean-Biodiversity-Mapping/ARC_Data/README.md

 Main Script is:
 __ReadIn_Circumpolar_Environmental_Data.Rmd__

-All raw and derived environmental files are in two folders on Owncloud within the folder "EnvironmentalData".
+All raw and derived environmental files are in two folders on Owncloud within the folder "EnvironmentalData": "raw" and "derived".
 https://owncloud.imas-data-service.cloud.edu.au/index.php/s/ORxSWb6xbJRWfNI
-Currently, the easiest way is to download the folders to your local machine and edit the file-path at the top of each script if you want to generate any new files.
+Currently, the easiest way is to download the folders to your local machine, keep the folder structure the same and simply edit the file-path at the top of each script that points to the "EnvironmentalData"-folder (that is if you want to generate any new files).

 ## Naming convention for the files:
 *  "Circumpolar_" : self exlanatory :-D